TharunMH/SC1015-project/README.md

 3. Handling imbalanced datasets by getting rid of NULL Values.
 4. What are the properties of time series data.
 5. What are some of the machine learning techniques used to perform numeric predictions using time series data.
-6. How to apply the Granger Causality test on time series to check how "temporally" related they are.
+6. How to apply the Granger Causality test on time series data to check how "temporally" related they are.
 7. How to use XGB to predict values of one time series using another.

 ## References